Insulation Materials Market Report – World

 FAQs

-How is the global consumption of insulation materials expected to develop until 2033?
+How is global consumption of insulation materials expected to develop until 2035?

-Analysts at Ceresana expect global demand to grow to a total of over 647 million cubic meters by 2033.
+Ceresana expects global demand for thermal insulation building materials to grow to over 660 million cubic meters by 2035.

 Which construction segments are analyzed in this study?